RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/club-fairs.md

-By Saharsh Yeruva (@saharsh).
-08 Sep 2019
+__By Saharsh Yeruva (@saharsh).
+Edited by @itsmingjie for clarity.
+08 Sep 2019__

+_Reviewed, edited, and updated by @ohdear12 on February 28th, 2023_

 ---

-Club fair, club rush, freshman orientation, or whatever your school calls it, they are all the same thing: a time for all the clubs in a school to get together, set up individual booths, and try to advertise their club and get as many students as possible to join them.
+Club fair, club rush, freshman orientation - or whatever your school calls it - they are all the same thing: a time for all the clubs in a school to get together, set up individual booths, and try to advertise their club and get as many students as possible to join them.
 Here are some of my thoughts on how the 2019 freshman orientation went for Westborough High School’s Hack Club.

 _\*Disclaimer: Every school and every club is different, so depending on your school, you will have varying experiences with fa club fair.
 Also, these are just **my takeaways** on how the whole thing went, I am not saying that other members of my club have the same thoughts.\*_